 Studies

-An exploration of the relationship between the portrait and Benvenuto Cellini's wider artistic oeuvre in an academic context
+An exploration of the relationship between the portrait and Benvenuto Cellini's wider artistic oeuvre in an academic context.

 Stylistic Analysis